Skip to main content

 Rabies is a very serious zoonotic (from animals) disease caused by a rabies virus.
 It is transmitted through saliva (spit), usually by the bite of a mammal.
 This virus infects the brain and nervous system of mammals.
 If not treated in time, a rabies infection is almost always fatal.

-What do I do if I find a wild animal which may be rabid?
+What to do if you find a wild animal which may be rabid

 To learn more about transmission and prevention, see: